Johnanater/FrogMusic/README.md

-This mod allows you to add custom records using simple json files!
+This mod allows you to add custom records and background music using simple json files!

 Requirements:
 -------------